sophiiehan/cruzhacks-2025-sponsorship/README.md

 CruzHacks 2024 sponorship site is built with React, Typescript, bun and hosted with firebase.

+# Install Tooling

+- [Bun](https://bun.sh/docs/installation#macos-and-linux) (I recommend to install through Homebrew if on Mac, but through NPM or CURL also works)

 # How to Run

 1. Clone this repository